-- Homemade devices
+Homemade devices

 Many fireworks prohibited in Washington and Clark County - some of them extremely dangerous - are available in other states and on some tribal reservations.
-Although you can purchase legal Clark County and Washington state fireworks at these locations, you also can purchase fireworks that are illegal to possess or discharge off a reservation or out of the state.
+While there may be fireworks that are legal in Clark County being sold at these locations, there are also devices that are illegal to possess or use in Clark County.
+View examples of illegal fireworks.

 To report fireworks noise or illegal use of fireworks, call 3-1-1.
 Call 9-1-1 to report a fire or injury.

 Fines for possession and use of illegal fireworks can be steep.
 Possession of illegal devices is a felony and might also violate state and federal explosive statutes.